Principles of operator algebras: 10a. Finite factors

 Let us first talk about general factors.
 There are several possible ways of introducing them, and dividing them into several classes, for further study.
 In what concerns us, we will use a rather intuitive approach.
 The general idea, which is quite natural, is that among the von Neumann algebras $A\subset B(H)$, of particular interest are the ``free'' ones, having trivial center, $Z(A)=\mathbb C$.
 These algebras are called factors:

 \begin{definition} A factor is a von Neumann algebra $A\subset B(H)$ whose center

 which is a commutative von Neumann algebra, reduces to the scalars, $Z(A)=\mathbb C$. \end{definition}

-This notion is something that we already met, in chapter 9.
-As explained there, there are several possible motivations for the study of factors, as follows:
+This notion is in fact something that we already met in the above, in the context of various comments or exercises, and time now to clarify all this.
+The idea is that there are two main motivations for the study of factors, with each of them being more than enough, as to serve as a strong motivation.
+First, at the intuitive level, we have:

-(1) Intuitively, the condition $Z(A)=\mathbb C$ is opposite to the condition $Z(A)=A$ defining the commutative von Neumann algebras.
-Thus, the factors are the von Neumann algebras which are ``free'', meaning as far as possible from the commutative ones.
+\begin{principle}[Freeness] The following happen: \begin{enumerate} \item The condition $Z(A)=\mathbb C$ defining the factors is, obviously, opposite to the condition $Z(A)=A$ defining the commutative von Neumann algebras.

+\item Therefore, the factors are the von Neumann algebras which are ``free'', meaning as far as possible from the commutative ones.

+\item Equivalently, with $A=L^\infty(X)$, the quantum spaces $X$ coming from factors are those which are ``free'', meaning as far as possible from the classical spaces. \end{enumerate} \end{principle}

+So, this was for our first principle, which is something reasonable, intuitive, and self-explanatory, and which can surely serve as a strong motivation for the study of factors.
+In fact, all that has being said above comes straight from the structure theorem for the commutative von Neumann algebras, $A=L^\infty(X)$, with $X$ being a measured space, that we know since chapter 5, and the above principle is just a corollary of that theorem.

-(2) At a more advanced level, this comes from the reduction theory of von Neumann \cite{vn3}, stating that when writing the center of a von Neumann algebra as $Z(A)=L^\infty(X)$, the whole algebra decomposes as $A=\int_XA_x\,dx$, with the fibers $A_x$ being factors.
+At a more advanced level, another motivation for the study of factors, which among others justifies the name ``factors'' for them, comes from the reduction theory of von Neumann \cite{vn3}, which is something non-trivial, that can be summarized as follows: